Mars News, Mars Search, and Mars Links ( Aerospace - Astronomy - Mars )

 Science instruments MRO carries include CRISM, a spectrometer to identify surface minerals, MCS, a radiometer to examine the atmosphere, and SHARAD sounding radar to search for water ice over one meter below the surface, and more.

 Mars Express, was launched on June 6, 2003, by the European Space Agency (ESA).
 The Mars Express orbiter carried with it a 73-lb.
 British lander called Beagle 2.
 Beagle 2 separated from Mars Express on Dec.
 19, 2003, and was to land on Dec.
 25th, but no signals were heard from it.
-The Mars Express orbiter successfully entered orbit on Dec.
-25th; it is the primary vehicle of the ESA mission.
-ESA Multimedia Gallery

-An earlier US Mars orbiter, Mars Odyssey, relays some of the data back from the landers.
+An earlier US Mars orbiter, Mars Odyssey, has relayed some of the data back from the Mars Exploration Rovers.
 Mars Odyssey entered Martian orbit on October 24, 2001.
-Odyssey maps chemical elements and minerals on the Martian surface, looks for water, and analyzes the radiation environment around Mars.

 Mars Images